sahidul-shaikh/telecom-churn-case-study/README.md

 2. It will be used to identify important variables that are strong predictors of churn.
 These variables may also indicate why customers choose to switch to other networks.

 In some cases, both of the above-stated goals can be achieved by a single machine learning model.
-But here, you have a large number of attributes, and thus we should try using a dimensionality reduction technique such as PCA and then build a predictive model.
+But here, we have a large number of attributes, and thus we should try using a dimensionality reduction technique such as PCA and then build a predictive model.
 After PCA, we can use any classification model.

 Also, since the rate of churn is typically low (about 5-10%, this is called class-imbalance) - we will try using techniques to handle class imbalance.